ANTARCTIC FICTION BIBLIOGRAPHY

 Compiled by Valmar Kurol (mtl.ant.soc@sympatico.ca)

 Antarctic-themed novels have been appearing at an increased pace in recent years, aided by the growth of Internet-based self-publishing print houses and E-publishing.
-There is growing market acceptance of affordable hand-held electronic readers (such as Kindle and iPad) provided by distributors with an ever-increasing catalogues (Amazon and Apple).
-Many of these electronic books may never see the light of day in old-fashioned hard copy, forcing adaptation of this new medium by interested readers.
+There is quickly growing market acceptance of affordable hand-held electronic readers (such as Kindle and iPad), provided by distributors with ever-increasing catalogues (Amazon and Apple).
+Many of these electronic books may never see the light of day in traditional hard copy, forcing adaptation to this new medium by interested readers.
 One noticeable aspect of the self-published books is the amount of grammatical and spelling errors, which speaks highly of the need for a good editor and at least a spell-checker, whatever the publication medium.

 The following people have kindly helped in providing commentary and listings.
 Their own personal or professional Web sites, with related and additional fiction listing information, are shown below: